Nonclassical photocounting statistics with a single on-off detector: Introduction

 where $\Pi(n|\alpha)=\bra{\alpha} \hat{\Pi}(n)\ket{\alpha}$ is the photocounting probability distribution for the coherent state $\ket{\alpha}$.
 If the state $\hat{\rho}$ is classical, i.e., if $P(\alpha)\geq0$, then $\mathcal{P}(n)$ can be sampled from the statistical mixture of coherent states.
 However, if we treat Eq.~(\ref{Eq:PhotocountEq-P}) as an integral equation in $P(\alpha)$ for a given $\mathcal{P}(n)$ and $\Pi(n|\alpha)$, we observe that it may yield multiple solutions due to informational incompleteness.
 If at least one of these solutions is non-negative, then $\mathcal{P}(n)$ can be sampled from a statistical mixture of coherent states even if the state $\hat{\rho}$ is nonclassical~\cite{Semenov2021,Innocenti2022,Innocenti2023,Kovtoniuk2024,Fiurasek2024}.

 This situation is always inherent to on-off detectors, which can only detect the presence or absence of electromagnetic radiation without distinguishing between the number of photons.
-The POVM of these detectors is easily obtained from the POVM of ideal photon-number resolving detectors \cite{mandel_book, kelley64}.
+The POVM of these detectors is easily obtained from the POVM of ideal photon-number-resolving detectors \cite{mandel_book, kelley64}.
 The corresponding photon-number distribution for the coherent state $\ket{\alpha}$ is given by

 Here $n=0$ and $n=1$ correspond to the case of no click and click, respectively, and $\eta\in[0,1]$ is the detection efficiency.
 Obviously, any photocounting statistics obtained from such a detector can always be reproduced by a coherent state whose amplitude satisfies $|\alpha|^2=-\ln\mathcal{P}(0)/\eta$.
-This is the reason why on-off detectors are not considered capable of detecting nonclassicality of quantum states.
+This is the reason why a single on-off detector is not considered capable of detecting nonclassicality of quantum states.

+We note, however, that there are different ways to identify nonclassical features by exploiting several on-off detectors \cite{sperling12a,sperling12c,bartley13,Spring2013} and that there are also methods that are formulated in terms of the no-click probabilities \cite{Moreva2017,Obsil2018,Bohmann2019,Lachman2024, Fiurasek2024}.

 In this paper, we show that a simple modification of on-off detectors makes it possible to detect nonclassicality of photocounting statistics.
-Moreover, our technique works even for counterintuitive examples where the photocounting statistics obtained with ideal photon-number resolving detectors are super-Poissonian.
+Moreover, our technique works even for counterintuitive examples where the photocounting statistics obtained with ideal photon-number-resolving detectors are super-Poissonian.
 The result can be achieved by treating the detection efficiency $\eta$ as a device setting that takes on a discrete, finite set of $N$ values $\eta_i$, $i=1\ldots N$, such that $\eta_1<\eta_2<\ldots<\eta_N$.
 In experiments, this is easily implemented by placing an amplitude modulator in front of the detector, see Fig.~\ref{Fig:Scheme}.
 In this case, the detection of nonclassicality is reformulated as a test for the impossibility of reproducing the set of no-click probabilities

 for the state $\hat{\rho}$ with a statistical mixture of coherent states.
 This formulation does not include the probabilities $\mathcal{P}(1|\eta_i)$, since they depend on $\mathcal{P}(0|\eta_i)$ according to Eq.~(\ref{Eq:POVM-onoff-1}).